 Before building your budget, it’s important to define your short- and long-term goals.
 If you’re not sure what those goals are, it might help to start with a pen and paper.
 Expanding your motivational mug collection would go into the short-term goals column, while things like saving for a home or car would fall under the long-term goals column.

 But if debt repayment is part of your plan, it can be a good idea to prioritize paying down any high-interest debt, depending on your goals.
-Your record for paying off debt is an important factor in your credit score.
+Your record for paying off debt is an important factor in your credit score, which you might rely on to rent an appartment, lease a car or get approved for a credit card.

 Step 2: Figure out what’s coming in, and what’s going out.